-Located in the southeastern part of Wayanad, and approachable from Kalpetta as well as Sulthan Bathery, Neelimala is a trekkers delight, with options for different trekking routes.
-At the top of Neelimala, the sight is a breathtaking one with a view to the Meenmutty falls located near by and the valley in the foreground.
+Located in the southeastern part of Wayanad, and approachable from Kalpetta as well as Sulthan Bathery, Neelimala is a trekkers delight, with options for various trekking routes.
+At the top of Neelimala, the sight is breathtaking with a view of the Meenmutty Falls located nearby and the valley in the foreground.

-Located close to Neelimala the spectacular Meenmutty falls can be reached through a 2 km trekking route from the main road connecting Ootty and Wayanad.
-It is the largest of waterfalls in the district of Wayanad, and adds to ones curiosity with its three stage falls dropping from about 300 metres.
+Situated close to Neelimala, the spectacular Meenmutty Falls can be reached through a 2 km trekking route from the main road connecting Ooty and Wayanad.
+It is the largest of waterfalls in the district of Wayanad with its three stage falls dropping from about 300 metres.

 The dam at Banasura Sagar is reckoned as the largest earth dam in India.
 The dam is located in the southwestern part of Wayanad district and is close to the Karalad Lake.
 The project area of the Banasura Sagar Dam also has the start point for treks to the Banasura Peak.
 An interesting feature is a set of islands that were formed when the reservoir submerged the surrounding areas.

-For more details on 'Outdoor Trail' in Wayanad, please get in touch with Wayanad Tourism Organization.
+For more details on 'Outdoor Trail' in Wayanad, please get in touch with Wayanad Tourism Organisation .